Skip to main content

 How Does Hormonal Optimization Affect Metabolic Health?

-The influence of sex hormones on is profound.
+The influence of sex hormones on metabolic function is profound.
 Androgen deficiency in men is strongly correlated with an increased incidence of metabolic syndrome, type 2 diabetes, and visceral adiposity.
 Testosterone plays a key role in regulating glucose metabolism and insulin sensitivity.

 It promotes the uptake of glucose into muscle cells and appears to have a beneficial effect on the function of pancreatic beta cells.
 Restoring testosterone to youthful levels can therefore have significant positive effects on body composition and metabolic health.